UK/SUMMER COURSE

 Months later she was regularly referring to her notes, determined to put into practice what she had learned on the course.

-Said Robin-Lee: “If you ask me the experience was way too short.
+Robin-Lee said: “If you ask me the experience was way too short.
 This course is a gem to someone like me.”

-Summer Course Projects.
+Summer Course Projects

-As part of every Thomson Foundation summer course journalists produce a multimedia story using the skills they have developed.
+As part of every Thomson Foundation summer course, journalists produce a multimedia story using the skills they have developed.
 These are from the class of 2019.

 KC Saranga

-Saving the World from Climate Change. - the scientist whose ground breaking research has global impact.
+Saving the World from Climate Change – the scientist whose ground breaking research has global impact.

 William Boateng